|<<< | >>> | Feedback|

 - Fast axial flow lasers and fast transverse flow lasers are also suitable for multi-kilowatt continuous-wave output powers.
 The excess heat is removed by the fast-flowing gas mixture, which passes an external cooler before being used again in the discharge.

 - Transverse excited atmosphere (TEA) lasers have a very high (about atmospheric) gas pressure.
 As the voltage required for a longitudinal discharge would be too high, transverse excitation is done with a series of electrodes along the tube.
-TEA lasers are operated in pulsed mode only, as the gas discharge would not be stable at high pressures, and are suitable for average powers of tens of kilowatts.
+TEA lasers are operated in pulsed mode only, as the gas discharge would not be stable at high pressures.
+They often produce average output powers below 100 W, but can also be made for powers of tens of kilowatts (combined with high pulse repetition rates).

 - There are gas dynamic CO2 lasers for multi-megawatt powers (e.g. for anti-missile weapons), where the energy is not provided by a gas discharge but by a chemical reaction in a kind of rocket engine.